Beef bourguignon is a classic French stew recipe. Make this low-carb, paleo & whole30 version in your slow cooker or Instant Pot.

 - 2 pounds beef stew meat (or beef sirloin or chuck roast cut into 1 1/2-inch pieces)

 - 4 ounces bacon (cooked & crumbled for slow cooker, uncooked & chopped for Instant Pot)

 - 1 pound baby potatoes, sliced (optional)

 - 2 bay leaves

-- Once the oil is hot, cook the beef in batches until browned, 2-3 minutes on each side.
+- Add beef & cook until browned, 2-3 minutes on each side.

 - Close lid and seal valve.
 Set high pressure and cook for 35 minutes.
-Natural release pressure for 10 minutes then manually the remaining pressure.
+When done, natural release pressure for 10 minutes then manually the remaining pressure.